viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

-# Create-react-app production deployment on Ubuntu server
+# Create-react-app production deployment

-**!Warning** Document is in progress

-Actually, my background is UX/UI designer/none-tech PM, so basically all the stuffs about server, it's kinda technical difficulty for me.
+My background is UX/UI designer/none-tech PM, so basically the stuffs about server is kinda technical difficulty.
 Sometimes I feel stress and struggling in my brain, but yes, it's excited.

 Well, the context is, I have to deploy my app in my Ubuntu server: The frontend is built from create-react-app, the node API is run within PM2 watching on top, Nginx load balancer to proxy those app, and the Mongodb (or Redis) behind.

 ## Prepare to start.
 - You need a server (off course)
-- Install Ubuntu (suggest currently lts 16.04)
+- Install Ubuntu (currently lts 16.04)

 ## Containers structure
-I think the `/srv` is a good location because it's a blank folder.
+I think the `/srv` is a good to contain you app because it's a blank directory.

 ```
 srv/